belsrc/headgear/README.md

 ## Headgear
-Sets various HTTP header values that **_help_** secure you Express.js application.
+Sets various HTTP header values that **_help_** secure your Express.js application.
 This **WILL NOT** fully protect any application, this is merely some seriously low hanging fruit.

 ### Install
 -----------------------------------------------------